krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

   * Download and copy the `nextion_handler.py` script into the `<config>/python_scripts/` folder of your Home Assistant device.
   * If you have never used Python scripts in Home Assistant before, you will have to add a line `python_script:` to your `configuration.yaml`.  ([See HA page on Python scripts](https://www.home-assistant.io/integrations/python_script/).)
-  * Copy the automation template below to your own HA `automation.yaml`.
+  * Create an automation in Home Assistant to link this script to your NSPanel using the YAML template below (usually in your `automation.yaml` file).
-  * In the `widgets:` section of the automation, add one of your own entities to the list as `  - entity: light.kitchen` (for example) to get started.
-Start with just one to make sure the installation worked.
-You can edit the `widget:` list whenever you want, then `reload automations` for HA to recognise the changes.
-(If you get an entity configuration wrong, this will usually be indicated by a red and white ❗ _error symbol_ for that Widget.)
+  * In the `widgets:` section of the automation, add one of your own entities to the list as `  - entity: light.kitchen` (for example).
+Start with just one as a quick test to make sure the installation worked.
+You can edit the `widget:` list whenever you want, then `reload automations` (type `cr` in HA as the command palette shortcut) for HA to recognise the changes.
+(If you get an entity configuration wrong, this will usually be indicated by a red and white ❗ _error icon_ for that Widget on the NSPanel.)

 **Automation template:** If you left `ha_prefix: nsp1` unchanged in step 1️⃣ then you only need to change the `- entity: light.kitchen` line near the bottom to match a light of your own.  (_The downloadable `HA_automation.yaml` file for this template has more annotations and suggested examples of what you might add to your list later on._) You can have up to 6 pages of Widgets on your NSPanels which allows **36 entities in your list for the EU version** and **48 entities for the US version**.
 ```YAML